Assembly Rooms Cinema Hall

 The Assembly Rooms Cinema Hall (also known as Assembly Rooms Theatre and Assembly Rooms Talkies) is a cinema hall in Ooty, Tamil Nadu.
 It is located by the Garden Road (the road joining Charring cross to the Government Botanical Gardens, Ooty).
-The theatre in one of the oldest in the region, being established over a century ago.
+The theatre is one of the oldest in the region, being established over a century ago.

 Operation

 The theatre was established in 1901.
-The theatre is owned by the government and is run by the government under a trust.
-The theatre is noted to show mostly English language films.
+It is owned by the government and is run by the government under a trust.

+It is noted to show mostly English language films.

-This theatre was shutdown in 2011 and re-opened on 26 November 2015 after renovation.
+It was shut down in 2011 and re-opened on 26 November 2015 after renovations.